ml-archive/admin-panel-provider/README.md

 }
 ```

 Make sure your project is using Leaf as the view renderer.
 You can set leaf as your renderer by setting the key `view` to the value `leaf` in your `droplet.json`.
-Just add it, in case it's not given yet:
+In case it's not given yet, just add it:

 ```json
 "//": "Choose which view renderer to use",